charleswt/Code-Quiz/README.md

 ## About

-Code-Quiz4, as the name implies, is a short quiz I constructed.
+Code-Quiz, as the name implies, is a short quiz I constructed.
 It is rather basic at the moment, but I intend to improve upon it by adding more features, functionality, and styling.

 ## Getting Started